-There is of course something utterly disarming about the idea of the humanities - the core of this venerable humanist institution called "University" - as thriving on dissensus rather than agreement.
-And it is true that some of the antihumanist stances of theory today, upon re-reading, appear somewhat "naff" and, its use of politicised jargon, almost feels like agit-prop.
-But the idea that a return to some idealised "radical" humanist tradition might be possible sounds equally unconvincing, simply because its institutional support, the cherished humanist university, ceased to exist at the same time as theory, cultural studies and the new interdisciplinarity became all the rage.
-The university (and the humanities) have been "in ruins" ever since (cf. Readings, 1997) and merely survive in their neoliberal, managerialised, "posthistorical" and "postcultural" form.
-And with them ceased not only the consensus of a "unified discourse" (for example in Shakespeare criticism), but also, in a sense, a certain "Shakespeare" as such.
-As Scott Wilson wrote, in 1996, Shakespeare has become a mere icon, an empty metaphor, a commodity and an "object of an institutionally channelled desire" (Wilson, 1996: 129).
-Hence also Wilson's conclusion that whatever remains of Shakespeare is subject to "heterology".
+There is of course something utterly disarming about the idea of the humanities - the core of the venerable humanist institution called 'University' - as thriving on dissensus rather than agreement.
+And it is true that some of the antihumanism of theory today, upon re-reading, appears somewhat 'naff' and, its use of politicised 'jargon', at times sounds almost like 'agit-prop'.
+But the idea that a return to the some idealised 'radical humanism' might be possible is equally unconvincing, simply because the cherished humanist university ceased to exist at the same time as theory, cultural studies and the new interdisciplinarity apparently came to rule over it.
+The university (and the humanities) has been "in ruins" ever since and merely survives in its neoliberal, managerialised, 'posthistorical' and 'postcultural' form.
+With it ceased not only the consensus of a 'unified discourse' (for example in Shakespeare criticism), but also, in a sense, 'Shakespeare' himself.
+As Scott Wilson